ST10268917/Flourish-Budgeting-App/README.md

 ## 🟠 Purpose of the app

-The Flourish Budgeting App was created to empower users—particularly people , students and young professionals to take full control of their personal finances.
+The Flourish Budgeting App was created to empower users particularly people , students and young professionals to take full control of their personal finances.
 The goal is to help users :

 *  Understand their spending habits
 *  Set achievable financial goals